vinay-kumar-bendu/new-clinic/RENDER_ENV_VARS.md

 # Render Environment Variables Setup

-## ⚠️ IMPORTANT: Set These Environment Variables in Render
+## ⚠️ URGENT: Set These Environment Variables in Render

+**If you see "NOT SET" in your logs, you MUST add these environment variables in Render!**

 The database connection error occurs because the Railway MySQL environment variables are not set in Render.

+**👉 See `RENDER_ENV_SETUP_STEPS.md` for detailed step-by-step instructions with screenshots guidance.**

 ## Step-by-Step Instructions